Moses-Mtonga/gna-laravel-assessment/README.md

 Loan Management Module
 Supports creation of loans for specific farmers, specifying loan amount, interest rate, and repayment duration.
 Allows user to Approve or reject loan applications.
-Approved loans can be marked as paid or not paid
+Approved loans can be marked as paid or not paid.
+Access the zip file for this module in the
+Project Root Directory\storage\module zip files\LoanManagement.zip and install it either manually or using the upload module feature.
+Ensure module is deleted before you install it

 Farm Support Module

 Supports assigning farming inputs (seeds, fertilizers, pesticides) to farmers. and tracks farmer distributed inputs.
 View summaries of inputs allocated to each farmer.
+Access the zip file for this module in the
+Project Root Directory\storage\module zip files\FarmSupport.zip and install it either manually or using the upload module feature.
+Ensure module is deleted before you install it

 The system includes seeders for: